TO CONTACT THE HALL PRACTICE

-However, if for any reason you are unable to do this, please call 01753 989800 during working hours and one of our administrative team will be able to assist you with your query.
+If for any reason you are unable to contact us using our online service, please call 01753 989800 during working hours, and one of our administrative team will be able to assist you with your query.

 Cancellations & Reminders